BuiltByMom/ajna-sdk/README.md

 ### Documentation

 To build documentation, run `yarn document`.
 HTML will be generated in the `sdk-api/docs` directory.

+## Development

+### Documentation

+To build documentation, run `yarn document`.
+HTML will be generated in the `sdk-api/docs` directory.

 ### Unit testing